 As the main point of contact for the company, the company secretary should possess first-rate communication skills and be able to deal with enquiries from directors, employees, shareholders, and other professionals.

-It goes without saying that a company secretary should be honest and reliable as they are trusted to handle confidential documents and information about the company, as well as keep private records of individuals secure.
+It goes without saying that a company secretary should be honest and reliable, as they are trusted to handle confidential company documents and information, as well as to keep individuals’ private records secure.

 Appointing a company secretary